-Kerbcraft is a practical road safety programme for primary 2 teaching three essential skills road safety skills.
+Kerbcraft is a practical road safety programme focussing on child pedestrian training.
+It teaches three essential skills road safety skills.

 - finding a safe place to cross